Alistair Harkness: Early life

-Dr Harkness grew up in Frankston, Victoria, where he attended Frankston Heights Primary School.
+Harkness grew up in Frankston, Victoria, where he attended Frankston Heights Primary School.
 After completing high school at Mentone Grammar School, he was accepted to study at Monash University.
 In 1996, he graduated with a Bachelor of Business and a Bachelor of Arts, and received first class honours the following year.
 He went on to complete a PhD in political science, which he was awarded in 2005.
 His research on Victorian state politics and policy has been widely published.

 Prior to entering Parliament, his career included working for Steve Bracks in his first term as Premier, as a lecturing associate at Monash University teaching in Australian politics, policy making and police studies, and on the galvanizing and paint lines at BHP Westernport.
 He supported himself prior to these roles in a variety of occupations, including as a sales assistant at Big W (Karingal).

 Harkness married his wife, Tawny, in 2006, with whom he has one daughter.